coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

 - Existing assumptions about things like trust boundaries and other established security measures might need to be revisited because agentic AI changes interconnectivity and data flows between system components.
 - Agents deployed with their own sets of permissions open up privilege escalation vectors because they are susceptible to becoming a confused deputy
 - The attack surface is wide, and the potential impact should not be underestimated.
-- Because of that, the known controls become even more important — such as security of inter-model communication (e.g. MCP), [traceability](/goto/monitoruse/), protecting memory integrity, [prompt injection defenses](/goto/promptinjectionm/), [rule-based / human oversight](/goto/oversight/), and [least model privilege](/goto/leastmodelprivilege/).
+- Because of that, the known controls become even more important — such as security of inter-model communication (e.g., MCP), [traceability](/goto/monitoruse/), protecting memory integrity, [prompt injection defenses](/goto/promptinjectionm/), [rule-based / human oversight](/goto/oversight/), and [least model privilege](/goto/leastmodelprivilege/).
 See the [controls overview section](/goto/controlsoverview/).

 For leaking sensitive data in agentic AI, you need three things, also called the _lethal trifecta_:
 1. Data: Control of the attacker of data that find its way into an LLM at some point in the session of a user that has the desired access, to perform [indirect prompt injection](/goto/indirectpromptinjection/)